 Bhing Maglantay, Major Drilling Asia Region Controller

-At the Philippines Mining Convention 2019, posing at the Major Drilling booth are (l-r): Reynadlo Ebrada, Safety Manager; Daniel Paradis, Operations Manager; Hernan Caballes, General Manager; Bhing Maglantay, and JR Davies, VP Operations - Asia.
+At the Philippines Mining Convention 2019, posing at the Major Drilling booth are (l-r): Reynadlo Ebrada, Safety Manager; Daniel Paradis, General Manager; Hernan Caballes, former General Manager and consultant; Bhing Maglantay, and JR Davies, VP Operations - Asia.

 For example, a computerized rig that is crawler mounted, such as the Major Drilling EF-75 multi-mount drill rig, makes it easier for women to operate with push-button technology.

 Maglantay says along with technological transformation, the mining industry needs leaders who are encouraging, compassionate, adaptable, and nurturing—attributes commonly seen in women.

 “Having these traits in a leader means better employee engagement, which enhances motivation and morale that can positively affect work performance leading to a successful business goal,” she said.

 Maglantay recognizes the impact of good leadership and work performance as she interacts with significant Major Drilling projects.

 These projects include development of the vast Oyu Tolgoi Mine in Mongolia, in partnership with Rio Tinto, and block cave pre-conditioning work at Freeport Indonesia’s Deep Mill Level Zone underground mine that is part of the Grasberg District, the world’s largest gold mine.